Cigoler/product-catalog/src/content/products/169-bluey-light.md

 ---
-title: 'Ghostface Scream'
+title: 'Bluey'
-description: 'Ghostface scream LED light.
-Perfect for any horror fan.
-Different options available, one with lots of blood. one with a little blood and one with no blood.'
+description: 'A light from the popular kids TV Show Bluey.
+A great light for any fan of the show.'
 category: 'LED Light Boxes'
 subcategory: 'Standard'
-catalogue number: '060'
+catalogue number: '169'
 tags: [
-    'ghostface',
+    'cartoon',
-    'horror',
+    'bluey',
     'Lightbox',
     ]
 featured: true
 pubDate: '2023-12-20'
-heroImage: '/images/060.png'
+heroImage: '/images/169.png'
 ---

-Placeholder content for Ghostface Scream.
+Placeholder content for Bluey.